Sunday, 28 September 2014

 XVI Sunday after Pentecost

-The sixteenth Sunday after Pentecost is of semi-double rite.
-This year it is the first Sunday of October.
-Its liturgical colour is green.
-The Gospel pericopes from St. Luke are of the LORD healing the man with dropsy on the Sabbath.
+The sixteenth Sunday after Pentecost is of semi-double rite and its liturgical colour is green.
+This year it the first Sunday of October.
+The Gospel pericopes from St. Luke tell of the LORD healing the man with dropsy on the Sabbath.

-At Vespers yesterday the antiphons and psalms of Saturday were sung.
+At Vespers yesterday afternoon the antiphons and psalms of Saturday were sung.
+The Office hymn was Jam sol recedit igneus.
 The antiphon on the Magnificat was Adaperiat Dominus for the Saturday before the first Sunday of October.
-After the collect of the Sunday a commemoration was sung of the occurring feast of the Holy Guardian Angels.
-The Suffrage was omitted due to the double feast as were the Dominical preces at Compline.
+After the collect of the feast commemorations were sung of SS Cosmas and Damian and of St. Wenceslaus followed by the Suffrage of the Saints.
+At Compline the Dominical preces were sung.

 Mass is sung after Terce.
-The Gloria is sung, the second collect is of the Holy Guardian Angels.
-There is no third collect.
-The Creed is sung, the preface is of the Holy Trinity and proper last Gospel of the Holy Guardian Angels.
+The Gloria is sung, the second collect is of St. Wenceslaus, the third collect is A cunctis.
+The Creed is sung and the preface is of the Holy Trinity.

 Art: Jerome Nadal.